 You engaged in a protected activity.

 Your employer must know or at least think that you engaged in protected activity.
-If they are unaware, this is not a whistleblower or workplace retaliation case.

 You must have experienced an adverse employment action.